sajanbhagat/MLOPS/README.txt

 7. UI -> embedded in FlaskAPP (UIApp -> app.py)
 8. ServerAPI -> embedded in FastAPI (Entry Point -> ServerAPP > server.py)

+9. for testing the server API
+    * open env.json file at ServerApp/env.json
+    * change server_ip =  "127.0.0.1" # to your server ip

+10. initiate a terminal inside ServerApp folder and run this command `pytest .\test_stringVectorization.py`